percona/pxc-docs/docs/security/encrypt-traffic.md

 !!! note

-    [Upgrading Certificates](#upgrading-certificates) subsection covers the details on upgrading certificates, if necessary.
+    [Upgrade certificates](#upgrade-certificates) subsection covers the details on upgrading certificates, if necessary.

-### Upgrading Certificates
+### Upgrade certificates

 The following procedure shows how to upgrade certificates used for securing replication traffic when there are two nodes in the cluster.